 Adding a Class

-During the first week of the fall or spring semesters, you may make changes (drops OR adds) to your registration directly through MyBlugold CampS.
-Adding classes after the second week of a class requires a Change of Registration Form (available above) with the appropriate approvals.
+During the first week of the fall or spring semesters, you may make changes (drops OR adds) to your registration directly through CampS.
+Adding classes after the first week requires a Change of Registration Form (available above) with the appropriate approvals, though drops may be done in CampS through the end of the second week.
+After that, all changes require the Change of Registration Form.
+These deadlines are prorated for short courses.
+These deadlines are shown on the student class schedule within CampS.
+Click on the "Deadlines" calendar link.

 Cancellation of Classes - Dropping all Classes Prior to the Start of the Term

 Cancellation is a word the University uses to refer specifically to "deleting" a registration prior to the beginning of the term.
-To cancel your registration, and receive a full refund, you must drop all of your classes through MyBlugold CampS prior to the beginning of the term.
+To cancel your registration, and receive a full refund, you must drop all of your classes through CampS prior to the beginning of the term.
 Students will then be eligible for a full refund including their $100 Transfer Enrollment Deposit for the next semester.
 The $100 Freshmen Enrollment Deposit paid at the time of admission is non-refundable.
 Failure to attend classes does NOT constitute a cancellation, and may result in an "F" grade(s) and a balance owed to the University.
 Additionally, you should be aware the University does not have a policy of automatically dropping students who do not attend the first class meeting.
 You are responsible for ensuring that you are dropped from classes.

 Dropping or Withdrawing from a Class